calvincs/xrpl-account-index/README.md

 ## Indexing

- The script is currently indexing the following data.
+The script is currently indexing the following data:

-Indexing the following:
 ```ruby
     :: Service Discovery ::
     ipfs        :  697066733A               // IPFS Addr